-The Employment Committee advises the Council on strategic employment matters affecting employed CSP members at work and provides an expert perspective on employment issues
+The employment committee advises Council on strategic employment matters affecting employed CSP members at work and provides an expert perspective on employment issues

 Jill Taylor (chair)

 Jill is a senior physiotherapy clinical lead in Newcastle upon Tyne foundation NHS trust and specialises in the area of Hands, Burns and Reconstructive surgery.
 She has worked as both and NHS physiotherapist and in Private health care since 2000 and has extensive experience working with an acute care setting.

 Jill has been a work based steward since 2001 and has been the North East joint Regional Representative since 2002.
 Jill took on the role of vice chair of the national group of regional representatives and then subsequently the chairs role a few years ago.
 She has a wealth of trade union experience at both a local level by taken an active role in her trusts staff side group as vice chair as well as nationally representing CSP members at many TUC events such as Women’s TUC.

 Jill is the CSP member lay representative to the NHS staff council and she is passionate about improving the working lives of members in all sectors.
 She never shies away from addressing issues that affect people in their working lives no matter how challenging.

 Jill was elected Chair of the Employment committee in November 2018 and is dedicated to use this role to make a difference to CSP members not just on a day to day front but long term.